AI Action Items Extractor

 Send the recording of your meeting to @vustScribeBot and get the action items pulled out — the concrete tasks and follow-ups people actually committed to, as a checklist.
 It won't invent tasks that weren't agreed; if nobody committed to anything, the list comes back empty.
 Audio goes in; there's no paste-your-transcript box and no bot in your call.

-Committed tasks, as a checklistWon't invent action itemsFree ≤5min · 2✦ for 5-20min
+Committed tasks, as a checklistWon't invent action itemsFree ≤5min (3/day) · 5-20min: price stated up front; debit on send; auto-refund on failure

 How the extraction behaves